Apirone/apirone-api-php/docs/Helpers.md

 ## Pager Helper

-Simple class to manipulate pager options.
+A simple class to manipulate pager options.
-Pager options looks like an array with two optional keys:
+Pager options look like an array with two optional keys:

-- limit - The maximum number of items on page.
-If not set - default value: 10
+- limit - The maximum number of items on the page.
+If not set, the default value: 10
 - offset - The sequence number of the item from which the counting starts.
-If not/ If not set - default value: 0
+If not set, the default value: 0

 ```php
 $offset = [